galaxyproject/training-material/Proteomics/tutorials/database-handling.md

 > 4. Click on “Execute”.
 There will be a new dataset "Protein database" in your history, now.
 > 5. Rename the "Protein database" to "Main database".
 >
->	>### :bulb: Tip: Types of uniprot databases
+>	> ### :bulb: Tip: Types of uniprot databases
 >	> Uniprot offers several types of databases.
 You may choose to download only reviewed (UniProtKB/Swissprot) databases, only unreviewed (UniProtKB/TREMBL) or both (UniProtKB).
-In well researched organisms, e.g. Homo sapiens or D. melanogaster, reviewed databases are always kept up-to-date and may lead to cleaner search results.
-In other organisms, it might be wiser to include the TREMBL database not to miss important proteins.
+In well researched organisms, e.g. Homo sapiens or D. melanogaster, reviewed (Swissprot) databases are always kept up-to-date and may lead to cleaner search results.
+In other organisms, it might be wiser to include the unreviewed (TREMBL) database not to miss important proteins.
 >	>
 >	> You may also include protein isoforms.